-How do I check my study lab hours/ OCE totals?
+How do I check my Academic Enrichment total?

-You can learn how to check your study lab hours and Out of Class Experience totals here.
+Here is where you can check your Academic Enrichment weekly total.
 If you still have questions, you can contact the Eugene V. Cilento Learning Center coordinator to check your hours.

 How do I find about what student organizations are available for me to join?

 Each year, the Statler College hosts EngineerFest in the first weeks of school.
 This event is an opportunity for students to meet with all of the Statler College's student organizations.
 Also, students can ask their advisor how to get involved in student organizations.
 Look for flyers posted around the College to see the times for general meetings.
 You can find information about student organizations in the Student Life/Student Organizations Section.